ngbp/ngbp/src/components/README.md

 - `placeholders` - a
   [third-party](http://joshdmiller.github.com/angular-placeholders) component
   to generate placeholder images and "lorem ipsum" text.
+- `plusOne` - a simple directive to load a Google +1 Button on an element.
 - `titleService` - a service to change the page title, complete with a consistent suffix.
 - `ui-bootstrap` - the Angular UI Bootstrap project.